evanwills/regex-api/api-specification/regex-api-specification.md

 >      wants admin to test their validation to ensure the outcome the
 >      administrator expects.

-The API operates in three modes:
+The API operates in four modes:

 * __`test`__ Which only tests to see if the regular expression is valid.